Casino Royale (2006 film): Effects

-The first scenes shot were ones involving a Madagascar building site, shot in the Bahamas on the site of a derelict hotel with which Michael G. Wilson had become acquainted in 1977 during the filming of The Spy Who Loved Me.
+Purvis was inspired to write a sequence featuring parkour after his wife produced documentary Jump London, and parkour founder Sébastien Foucan was cast as Mollaka.
+Campbell noted that the chase showcased how the free runner "ran and jumped like a ballet dancer" in contrast to how Bond had the strength but not the finesse.
+The building site chase was shot in the Bahamas on the site of a derelict hotel with which Michael G. Wilson had become acquainted in 1977 during the filming of The Spy Who Loved Me.
+Before settling on the hotel, executive producer looked for construction sites across several cities, including London and Cape Town, always having the issue that construction companies would not stop working for seven weeks to accommodate production.
+Given there were no available construction cranes in the United States due to the reconstruction of New Orleans, two 100 ft cranes and a large mobile crane had to be shipped from the United Kingdom.
 In the scene, Bond drives a digger towards the building, slamming into the concrete plinth on which Mollaka is running.
 The stunt team built a model and put forward several ways in which the digger could conceivably take out the concrete, including taking out the pillar underneath.
 A section of the concrete wall was removed to fit the digger and reinforced with steel.

-The sequence at Miami International Airport was partly shot at the Dunsfold Aerodrome, in Surrey, which is known from British car show Top Gear, with some footage from the Prague and Miami airports.
+The modified Boeing-747 featured in the airport sequence as the fictional "Skyfleet S570".

+The sequence at Miami International Airport took inspiration from the final action sequence of Heat.
+It was first filmed at Václav Havel Airport Prague in the middle of winter, with Hemming recalling that "the extras arrived in fur boots and big parkas" but "had to strip them off and wear shorts, sandals and T-shirts to look like Miami tourists".
+The stunts, including a petrol tanker crashing through various vehicles, were filmed across ten weeks at Dunsfold Aerodrome in Surrey, known from British car show Top Gear, and Méheux had to purchase 30 "daylight blue with a slight tinge of green" floodlights like the ones in Prague to make the lighting consistent in the Surrey footage.
+Footage taken at the actual Miami airport was digitally composited on the background and extended surroundings to make the location more accurate.
 In filming the scene in which the engine thrust of the moving aircraft blows the police car high into the air, second unit director and cinematographer Alexander Witt, with help from second unit first assistant director Terry Madden and special effects floor supervisor Ian Lowe, used a crane with a strong lead cable attached to the rear bumper of the vehicle to move it up and backwards at the moment of full extension away from the plane.
+The top half of the jet was created with computer graphics.